 Why are my seedlings leggy (and how to save them)?

 - Seedlings aren’t getting enough light – Solution: Add a grow light, position it so it sits 2-4 inches above the seedlings at all times, and keep it on for 12-14 hours per day.
-You can buy a grow light system to make this super easy, or make your own grow lights for seedlings using a fluorescent light fixture and plant grow bulbs.
+You can buy a grow light system to make this super easy, or make your own using a fluorescent light fixture and plant grow bulbs.
 It’s also helpful to use an inexpensive outlet timer so you can set it and forget it.

 - Seedlings are overcrowded and competing for light – Solution: Thin your seedlings by cutting out the weakest ones at the soil level so there’s only one growing per cell or pellet (never pull them out of the soil though).
 If they have outgrown the small seed cells, then it’s time to transplant them up into seedling pots.